bcneng/website/content/netiquette.md

 #### Hiring inquiries

-If you work for a recruitment company, you are not allowed to contact members of this community unless they have contacted you first.
-We consider it spam.
+If you work for a recruitment company you are not allowed to contact any member of this community,
+unless:

+- They have contacted you first, or
+- They have posted in some channel that they are explicitly looking for a job

+Otherwise, we will consider it spam.

 The best way to get leads is to post a job offer at the #hiring-job-board channel and wait for people to contact you.

 ### Channels